 An ASL (American Sign Language) interpreter can be arranged for any public program with at least two weeks’ notice, depending on availability.

 Assistive listening devices are available for use during gallery programs with at least three days' advance notice.
 Call 713.639.7319 or 713.639.7390 (TTY) or email email@example.com for more information or to submit a request for an interpreter or assistive listening device.
 To request an assistive listening device for lectures, films, and other programs in the Brown Auditorium Theater, speak to any staff person in attendance.

 Transcripts of the Guide by Cell Audio Tour for temporary exhibitions are available at the Guest Services desks in the Law and Beck Building lobbies.

-Most public areas of the museum, including the galleries, Cullen Sculpture Garden, Brown Auditorium Theater, the Visitors Center, Cafe Express, and MFAH Shop are wheelchair accessible.
+Most public areas of the Museum, including the galleries, Cullen Sculpture Garden, Brown Auditorium Theater, Visitors Center, café, and shop are wheelchair accessible.
 All Beck Building entrances are wheelchair accessible, and the entrance to the Law Building on Main Street is wheelchair accessible.
 Visitor drop-off and pick-up is possible at the Bissonnet entrance to the Law Building and at a covered passenger drop-off lane at the Main Street entrance to the Beck Building.

 The MFAH has wheelchairs that visitors may check out free of charge with a valid photo ID.
 The wheelchairs are available from the bag and coat check rooms in both the Beck and Law Building lobbies and the Visitors Center on a first-come, first-served basis.
 Motorized wheelchairs are permitted.
 Elevators are available throughout the Museum.